vincentntang/vincentntang.com/content/posts/20240310-lightning-in-a-bottle/index.md

 This isn't to say that thought is completely unique, many other people have thought of the same thing.

-> Through life you will be shared with the wisdom/knowledge of the the "aha" moments of those closest to you.
-You won't appreciate it as much if you came to it on your own though, but once you arrive to the same conclusions by living similar experiences, you truly appreciate that "aha" knowledge

 What I've come to realize is that the more experience you have in a given topic or domain, you will generate more unique "aha" moments.
 And, the more unique it is, the more powerful it becomes if you capitalize on it.

 It's when you really have seen so many "aha" moments in your domain that you realize what is unique and what is not.